Live

 Opening an account takes less than 15 minutes at most online brokerages.
 Here's the basic process:

-- Search for the ETF by its ticker symbol (e.g., VTI for Vanguard Total Stock Market ETF)
+3. Search for the ETF by its ticker symbol or fund name

 Can I lose all my money in an index fund?

 Not in any realistic scenario.
-For an S&P 500 index fund to go to zero, every major U.S. company would have to go bankrupt simultaneously — which would signal a total collapse of the economy, not just your portfolio.
-Individual stocks can go to zero; broadly diversified index funds do not.
-In any given year, the market may drop 20–30%, but historically it has always recovered and reached new highs over longer time horizons.
+For an S&P 500 index fund to go to zero, every major U.S. company would have to go bankrupt simultaneously, which would signal a total collapse of the economy, not just your portfolio.
+Individual stocks can go to zero; broadly diversified index funds historically have not.
+In any given year, the market may drop 20-30%, but historically it has recovered over longer time horizons.
+That pattern is not guaranteed to repeat, but it is the basis on which most long-term index investing strategies are built.

 Conclusion

-Index funds and ETFs aren't a shortcut or a compromise — they are the most rational, evidence-backed approach to building long-term wealth available to ordinary investors.
+Index funds and ETFs aren't a shortcut or a compromise.
+They are the most rational, evidence-backed approach to building long-term wealth available to ordinary investors.
 The simplicity is the point.
-You don't need to be a finance expert, follow the news obsessively, or pay a financial advisor thousands of dollars per year to build a portfolio that compounds quietly in the background while you live your life.
+You don't need to be a finance expert, follow the news obsessively, or pay a financial advisor thousands of dollars per year to build a portfolio that compounds in the background while you live your life.

 In 2026, the tools are better, the costs are lower, and the barriers to entry have never been smaller.
-A consistent monthly contribution to a simple two-fund portfolio — starting today — is one of the highest-leverage financial decisions you can make.
+A consistent monthly contribution to a simple two-fund or three-fund portfolio, starting today, is one of the highest-leverage financial decisions you can make.

 Ready to take the next step?
 Explore our full collection of investing guides for beginners and discover how straightforward building real wealth can be.